 Inventory, lb : 0

-This item was last sold on : 10/30/16
+This item was last sold on : 09/26/19

-The Sweet Scarlet is botanically a part of Vitis vinifera and is considered a mid-season ripening cultivar.
+Sweet Scarlet grapes, botanically classified as Vitis vinifera ‘Sweet Scarlet,’ is considered a mid-season ripening cultivar.
 It is a relatively new seedless red table grape that boasts an intricate parentage consisting of divizich early, italia, calmeria, muscat amburg, perlette, flame seedless, muscat of alexandria, agadia, blackrose, maraville, tafafihi ahmur, autumn seedless, sultanina, and fresno seedless.
 Sweet Scarlet grapes were developed by the Agricultural Research Service (ARS) in central California to create seedless table grapes with more unique flavors.